rsepassi/zigcoro/README.md

   wait
 ```

-The IO functions are run from within a coroutine and appear as blocking, but
-internally they suspend so that other coroutines can progress.

 ## Performance

-I've done some simple benchmarking on the cost of context switching and on
+I've done some simple benchmarking on the cost of context
-pushing the number of coroutines.
-Further investigations on performance would
+switching and on pushing the number of coroutines.
+Further
-be most welcome, as well as more realistic benchmarks.
+investigations on performance would be most welcome, as well
+as more realistic benchmarks.

 ## Context switching

-This benchmark measures the cost of a context switch from one coroutine to
+This benchmark measures the cost of a context switch from
-another by bouncing back and forth between 2 coroutines millions of times.
+one coroutine to another by bouncing back and forth between
+2 coroutines millions of times.

 From a run on an AMD Ryzen Threadripper PRO 5995WX: